RickMar0/Sushi-Order-Organizer/README.md

 20 x 1
 25 x 1

-which is way easier to forward to your sushi place of choice have fun and bone apple tea!
+which is way easier to forward to your friends or sushi place of choice have fun and bone apple tea!